microprediction/timemachines/README.md

 - takes the form of a *pure function* with a *skater* signature,
 - that is a recipe for a *state machine*,
-- where the intent is that the *caller* will carry the state from one invocation to the next, not the *callee*, and
+- where the intent that the *caller* might carry the state from one invocation to the next, not the *callee*, and
 - with the further, somewhat unusual convention that variables known in advance (*a*) and the full set of model hyper-parameters (*r*) are both squished down into their respective *scalar* arguments.

 The penultimate convention is for generality, and also eyes lambda-based deployments.
 The last convention imposes at design time a consistent hyper-parameter space.
 It seems unnatural, but facilitates comparisons of models and hyper-parameter optimizers in different settings.
 It is workable, we hope, with some space-filling curve conventions.